 Fragment of a Staircase

-Fragment of a Staircase is a seat that draws on the familiar experience of appropriating the steps of a staircase to sit down and take a pause, recalling a space at home, a public space or a building.
-The fibreglass piece represents an extract of an architectural feature the object invites different types of engagement.
+Fragment of a Staircase is a seat that draws on the familiar experience of appropriating the steps of a staircase to sit down and take a pause, whether it is at home, a public space or the interior of a building.

 Materials: Fibreglass Dimensions: 83 x 83 x 52 cms Year of Production: 2003